Church of the Good Shepherd, Lake Tekapo: History

 Rodman, one of the two builders, was the first person to get married at the church.
 On 14 December 1935, he married Peggy Trott.

 The Australian oak shingles did not last in the harsh climate of the Mackenzie Basin and in 1957, the roof was covered with slate shingles instead.

 On 5 September 1985, the building was registered by the New Zealand Historic Places Trust (now Heritage New Zealand) as a Category I structure, with register number 311.
-The Church of the Good Shepherd is one of the most photographed items in New Zealand; photography within the building is no longer permitted as it interfered with worship.
+The Church of the Good Shepherd is one of the most photographed buildings in New Zealand; photography within the building is no longer permitted as it interfered with worship.

 In late 2017, a fence was installed around the church grounds after "damage to the environment around the church, verbal abuse of staff, and tourists interrupting the church services".
 Access is granted during daytime hours.

 As of 2018, the local vicar estimates that 600,000 people visit the church per year.